Alysa Liu: 2020–21 season: Growth spurt and transitional year

 Liu had limited international competition opportunities after the 2020–21 ISU Junior Grand Prix was canceled due to the COVID-19 pandemic, and she was age-ineligible for senior Grand Prix competitions.
-While struggling with her jumps due to a growth spurt, she placed fourth in the domestic ISP Points Challenge behind Mariah Bell, Bradie Tennell, and Amber Glenn.
+She struggled with her jumps during a growth spurt (from 4'7" to 5'0" by 2020; later adding 3" more to her current adult height of 5'3") and placed fourth in the domestic ISP Points Challenge behind Mariah Bell, Bradie Tennell, and Amber Glenn.
 In October, Liu was invited to the 2020 Las Vegas Invitational, a domestic competition sponsored by U.S. Figure Skating, as part of Team Johnny.
-She finished sixth individually, and the team finished second behind Team Tara.
-Liu was unable to compete at full strength during the event after a fall on her triple Axel in practice led to a right hip injury.
-She was able to recover after forgoing triple jumps for about a month.

-On December 11, 2020, Liu announced the addition of former four-time US men's champion Jeremy Abbott to her coaching team.
+Unable to compete at full strength after a fall on her triple Axel in practice led to a right hip injury, she finished sixth individually, and the team finished second behind Team Tara.
+She recovered after forgoing triple jumps for about a month.
+In December 2020, Liu announced the addition of former four-time U.S. men's champion Jeremy Abbott to her coaching team.

 In January, Liu competed at the 2021 U.S. Championships in Las Vegas.
 Her difficulties at earlier competitions raised doubts about how she would perform at the event, particularly as she would not attempt a triple Axel or a quad in the competition.
 To the surprise of many, she placed second in the short program with a clean skate.
-In the free skate, she doubled one jump and underrotated two others, placing fourth in that segment and dropping to fourth overall, winning the pewter medal.
-Liu said afterward that she has already resumed training one of her more difficult ultra-c elements, the triple Axel, as of December 2020 and will try to resume training the other difficult elements in preparation for the next season.
+In the free skate, she doubled one jump and under rotated two others, placing fourth in that segment and dropping to fourth overall, winning the pewter medal.
+Liu said afterward that she had already resumed training one of her more difficult ultra-C elements, the triple Axel, as of December 2020 and would try to resume training the other difficult elements in preparation for the next season.

-In an Instagram story on June 19, 2021, Liu posted a combined, side-by-side video of her doing a triple axel and a quad lutz attempt in training in the lead-up to the 2021-22 season.